theodora-74/Beauty-Brows-Booking-App/README.md

 This is proprietary software.
 See [LICENSE](LICENSE) for details.

-© 2026 [YOUR NAME].
+© 2026 Theodora Filaj.
 All rights reserved.
 Create it as README.md in the BeautyBooking/ folder, then: git add README.md git commit -m "Add README"